sabbir-subhan/appium-Python/README.md

 - for some reason on iOS -- "No reset" checkbox in Appium setting is not working, so tests for iOS are written to compensate it, but remember to run Android tests with checkbox "No reset" checked
 - make sure to lunch appium server
 - make sure that real devices are connected and unlocked
-- make sure line in test case: "desired_capabilities = DesiredCapabilities.desired_capabilities_for_iOS_iPad" is pinpointing to correct desired_capabilities for Your real device (see desired_capabilities.py)
 - make sure that users accounts in OCA webpage have correct properties (for example expiration dates) and other tests have proper configurations in OCA webpage